 Please note that under the Student visa guidance only personal bank statements in your name or your parents’ names can be submitted.
 You are not able to use company statements, even if the company is owned by your parent nor can you use a bank statement from another relative such as a grandparent, aunt or uncle.

-UKVI has also confirmed it will accept funds that are frozen in a certificate of deposit.
+UKVI has confirmed it will accept funds that are frozen in a certificate of deposit.

 The UK Council for International Student Affairs (UKCISA) has also published a useful blog on the financial requirements of Student visa money.
 Part one is about myths and misunderstandings of student visa money.
 Part two is about more myths about student visa money.

-If you would like the Student Visa Advice team to check your financial evidence before you submit your Student visa application please scan and email it as a PDF attachment to email@example.com.
+If you would like the Student Visa Advice team to check your financial evidence before you submit your Student visa application please scan and email it as a PDF attachment to the International Student advice team at firstname.lastname@example.org.
 We will let you know if it meets the requirements.